Ma-Marcinowski/Verificational-Model/README.md

         - Document images ought to be processed simultaneously by two separate convolutional neural networks and classified by one multilayer perceptron (fully connected layers);
         - Preprocessing shouldn't affect image quality to preserve most of handwriting features.

      * 1.1.3.
-Database (7847 documents by 2535 writers):
+Database (9455 documents by 2911 writers):

-        - Dataset of 1604 documents - subsets of 1415 training and 189 test documents by 283 and 27 writers (full page scans) - from CVL database (310 writers), by: F. Kleber, S. Fiel, M. Diem, R. Sablatnig, *CVL-Database: An Off-line Database for Writer Retrieval, Writer Identification and Word Spotting*, "In Proc. of the 12th Int.
+        - Dataset of 1604 documents (full page scans) from CVL database (310 writers), by: F. Kleber, S. Fiel, M. Diem, R. Sablatnig, *CVL-Database: An Off-line Database for Writer Retrieval, Writer Identification and Word Spotting*, "In Proc. of the 12th Int.
 Conference on Document Analysis and Recognition (ICDAR) 2013" 2013, p.
 560 - 564;

         - Dataset of 4704 documents (full page scans) from CEDAR (Center of Excellence for Document Analysis and Recognition) database (1568 writers), by: S. Srihari, S. Cha, H. Arora, S. Lee, *Individuality of Handwriting*, "Journal of Forensic Sciences" 2002, No. 4 (Vol. 47), p.
 1 - 17;

         - Dataset of 1539 documents (full page scans) from IAM (offline handwritten documents) database (657 writers), by: U. Marti, H. Bunke, *The IAM-database: An English Sentence Database for Off-line Handwriting Recognition*, "Int'l Journal on Document Analysis and Recognition" 2002, No. 5, p.
 39 - 46;

-        - Dataset of X documents (cropped page scans) from ICDAR 2011 Writer Identification Contest databese (X writers), by:
+        - Dataset of 208 documents (full page scans) from ICDAR 2011 Writer Identification Contest databese (26 writers), by:

-        - Dataset of X documents (cropped page scans) from ICFHR 2012 Writer Identification Contest (X writers), by:
+        - Dataset of 400 documents (cropped page scans) from ICFHR 2012 Writer Identification Contest (100 writers), by:

         - Dataset of 1000 documents (cropped page scans) from ICDAR 2013 Competition on Writer Identification databese (250 writers), by: